A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

 The above structural equations, together with the distributions on the exogenous variables, fully define the joint distribution of realized and potential outcomes.
 In particular,

 The primary causal quantity we seek to estimate---the \(\cdes\)---is defined in terms of counterfactuals \(Y(z,m)\).
 As discussed in \cite{pearl2009causality} and \cite{pearl2016causal}, such counterfactuals require some care to define, as one must appropriately account for the exogenous variables \(U\).
-In particular, for the causal DAG in Figure~\ref{fig:sim-dag}, the bivariate charge potential outcomes, for counterfactual versions of prosecutor-perceived race, are given by \(Y(z, m) = f_Y(z, m, R, X, U_Y)\).
+In particular, for the causal DAG in Figure~\ref{fig:sim-dag}, the bivariate charge potential outcomes, for counterfactual versions of prosecutor-perceived race, are given by \(Y(z, m) = f_Y(z, m, R(m), X, U_Y)\), where \(R(m) = f_R(D, A, m, U_R)\) are the counterfactual versions of the officer report.
 Further, the arrest potential outcomes---where we consider counterfactual versions of officer-perceived race---are given by \(M(d) = f_M(d, A, U_M)\).
 In general, counterfactuals defined in this way obey the consistency rule, meaning that \(M = M(D)\) and \(Y = Y(Z, M)\).

 When \(\alpha_\text{black} \geq 0\), anyone who would be arrested if white would also be arrested if Black (i.e., \(M(b) \geq M(w)\)).
 When \(\alpha_\text{black} > 0\), we say arrest decisions are discriminatory since, all else being equal, an individual is more likely to be arrested if they were Black than if they were white.
 Likewise, \(Y(b, 1) \geq Y(w, 1)\) when \(\beta_\text{black} \geq 0\), meaning that an individual who would be charged if arrested and white would also be charged if arrested and Black.
 We say the charging decision is discriminatory when \(\beta_\text{black} > 0\).